-He likens his journey through despair, betrayal and ultimately hope to the patriarch Joseph.
+He likens his journey to the patriarch Joseph.

 “God worked through my childhood, education, failures, chaos and abuse to bring me from Cameroon to the Promised Land,” he writes.
 “He used my mom, a stranger, a teacher, some elders and brothers in Christ to realize His plans for my life.”

-Nana is able to achieve his dreams, such as moving to America and serving in the U.S. military, as he lives a life guided by faith, Scripture, prayer and mentors.
+Nana was able to achieve his dreams, such as moving to America and serving in the U.S. military, as he lived a life guided by faith, Scripture, prayer and mentors.